mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 Multi-threaded clients use distinct sockets for monitoring and for application operations.
-A socket used for monitoring does two things: it connects and calls ismaster.
+A socket used for monitoring does two things: it connects and calls hello or legacy hello.
 Both operations are fast on the server, so only network latency matters.
 Thus both operations SHOULD use connectTimeoutMS, since that is the value users supply to help the client guess if a server is down,